 Choose the Right Timing

 The right time to prune your trees depends on the species of every individual tree.
 You may end up causing injuries to your tree if you undertake this activity at the wrong time.
 As a thumb rule, the best time for tree pruning is when the crops are not growing actively.
 This dormant period would be the season when the deciduous varieties don’t have leaves.
 Dormancy also takes place before new growth vigorously begins to take place.

 In most cases, it usually is during the spring period of the year.
-As you select the best time for tree pruning, avoid clipping during the cold temperatures.
+As you select the best time for tree pruning, avoid clipping during cold temperatures.
 The reason is that such off-seasons can also lead to injuries to your trees.
-In case you are dealing with flowering trees which boom during the spring, you need to clip after the fading of the clip.
-For trees that produce blossoms in the end or middle of the summer, prune them in early spring of late winter.
+In case you are dealing with flowering trees which bloom during the spring, you need to clip after the fading of the clip.
+For trees that produce blossoms in the end or middle of the summer, prune them in the early spring or late winter.